2D to 3D camera calibration

 Point Selection in a Marine Environment

-Calibrating a camera overlooking open water presents unique challenges compared to urban environments.
-We carefully selected 9 distinct landmarks — coastal features, islands, and man-made structures.
+Calibrating a camera over open water is much messier than calibrating a city webcam.
+We selected 9 distinct landmarks: coastal features, islands, and man-made structures.

 Unlike urban environments with well-defined building corners, identifying precise points on natural coastal features and distant islands proved difficult.
 Tidal variations, wave action, and atmospheric haze all contribute to measurement uncertainty.